Post job

 A driver/merchandiser's role in society is to directly deliver products to customers on time, bearing good communication skills to interpret and relay messages and instructions.
 A driver/merchandiser is also tasked to check on the truck's condition, repair or replace damaged parts, and deliver it to reliable auto shops if the damage is severe.
 They must follow road guidelines and laws imposed by the state or city where they do the job.

 These skill sets are where the common ground ends though.
-A route sales representative responsibility is more likely to require skills like "strong customer service," "work ethic," "strong work ethic," and "upselling."
-Whereas a driver/merchandiser requires skills like "pre-trip," "rotate product," "hand trucks," and "merchandise product."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a route sales representative are more likely to require skills like "strong customer service," "work ethic," "strong work ethic," and "upselling."
+On the other hand, a job as a driver/merchandiser requires skills like "pre-trip," "rotate product," "hand trucks," and "merchandise product."
+As you can see, what employees do in each career varies considerably.

 A pizza delivery driver is primarily in charge of delivering pizza and other orders to homes, establishments, and other locations, ensuring accuracy and timeliness.
 Although the extent of their responsibilities depends on their place or company of employment, it typically includes checking to see if the orders are complete and accurate before leaving the restaurant, securing invoices, and accepting and processing payments.
 Moreover, there are also instances where they may perform various tasks at restaurants, such as assembling pizza boxes, responding to inquiries, and maintaining the cleanliness of different areas.

-But both careers also use different skills, according to real route sales representative resumes.
-While route sales representative responsibilities can utilize skills like "cdl," "dot," "strong customer service," and "customer accounts," some pizza delivery drivers use skills like "basic math," "taking care," "credit card accounts," and "pizza hut."
+Each career also uses different skills, according to real route sales representative resumes.
+While route sales representative responsibilities can utilize skills like "cdl," "dot," "strong customer service," and "customer accounts," pizza delivery drivers use skills like "basic math," "taking care," "credit card accounts," and "pizza hut."

 Drivers are responsible for safely transporting people, packages, or goods from one destination to another.
 They should be familiar with the different routes that may be taken to reach the desired goal.
 They should be expert navigators and may use navigation apps to help them along the way.
 They should also be familiar with the basic mechanics of the vehicle they are using and the proper maintenance and cleaning needed to ensure that the car is running well.
 Drivers are expected to have excellent customer relation skills, a strong sense of direction, and superb organizations.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from route sales representative resumes include skills like "strong customer service," "customer accounts," "work ethic," and "strong work ethic," whereas a driver might be skilled in "basic math," "safety rules," "cleanliness," and "safety regulations. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from route sales representative resumes include skills like "strong customer service," "customer accounts," "work ethic," and "strong work ethic," whereas a driver is more likely to list skills in "basic math," "safety rules," "cleanliness," and "safety regulations. "